linked-db/linked-ql/README.md

 + the table-level scope (represented by a certain [`Table`](#the-table-api) interface), featuring methods such as: `select()`, `insert()`, `upsert()`, `update()`, `delete()`

-Each object provides a way to narrow down to the next; e.g. from the top-level scope to a database scope...
+Each object provides a way to narrow in to the next; e.g. from the top-level scope to a database scope...

 ```js
 const database_1 = client.database('database_1');